AmanSwar/DistJax/README.md

 # DistJax: A Toolkit for Distributed Training in JAX
+### ⚠️ THIS LIBRARY IS NOT PRODUCTION READY YET , CONTAIN BUGS AND IS UNDER ACTIVE DEVELOPMENT
 **DistJax** is a mini-library and collection of examples designed to simplify the implementation of common distributed training paradigms in JAX and Flax.
 While JAX provides powerful low-level primitives like `pmap` and `shard_map` for parallelism, orchestrating them into cohesive, large-scale training strategies can be complex.
 This repository provides high-level, reusable building blocks for data parallelism, tensor parallelism (including asynchronous variants), and pipeline parallelism, allowing researchers and engineers to scale their models with clarity and confidence.

 ## ✨ Core Features